icewarbler/linux_shell/README.md

 `#[INTEGER]` - re-runs command in the history

+`[CMD] || [CMD]` - runs the first command OR the second command.
+The second command will only be run if the first command fails.

+`[CMD] && [CMD]` - runs the first command AND the second command.
+If the first command fails, the second command will not be run.

+`[CMD]; [CMD]` - runs the first command, then the second command.
+The second command will still be run if the first command fails.

 ## IMPORTANT - Fork Bombs
 This application utilizes fork().
 To avoid accidentally fork-bombing you system, make sure you set `ulimit`.